Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: 3D ideal Magnetohydrostatic problem

-with toroidal magnetic flux $2\pi \psi$ and poloidal magnetic flux $2\pi \chi$.
-The radial magnetic coordinate in this work is $\rho=\sqrt{s}=\sqrt {\psi/\psi_\mathrm{b}} \in \mathbb{R}\cap [0,1)$, which is equal to \descs, $\theta^\star$ is a poloidal angle which straightens magnetic field lines and the magnetic toroidal angle $\zeta$ is equal to the cylindrical toroidal angle~\citep{Helander2014}.
 Nestedness of the magnetic topology implies constant toroidal and poloidal magnetic flux on isobaric flux surfaces.
-Assuming nested flux surfaces, the ideal \gls{MHD} equilibrium equations can be solved in an inverse manner, i.e.\ they are fully defined by the map from magnetic to cylindrical coordinates $[\rho, \theta, \zeta]^\mathsf{T} \rightarrow [R, \lambda, Z]^\mathsf{T}$ and three invariants~\citep{Hirshman}.
+Assuming nested flux surfaces, the ideal \gls{MHD} equilibrium equations can be solved in an inverse manner, i.e.\ they are fully defined by the map from independent to cylindrical lab coordinates $[\rho, \theta, \zeta]^\mathsf{T} \rightarrow [R, \lambda, Z]^\mathsf{T}$ and three invariants~\citep{Hirshman}.
 Under Gauss's law for magnetism, the contravariant $\mathbf{B}$-field reduces to

 Because the poloidal angle is arbitrary, as long as it is periodic and the Jacobian of the inverse map stays finite and does not switch sign, $\lambda$ is introduced as a renormalization function which straightens magnetic field lines: $\theta^{\star} = \theta + \lambda(\rho,\theta,\zeta)$. \citet{Hirshman} defined the covariant basis vectors of the inverse map as